-Besides the "memetic" interpretation, a more hands-on application that we foresee we can achieve in the short-term is practical computational creativity.
-Already with the SME-based fitness measure that we demonstrated in this article, it would be possible to create systems for tasks such as story generation based on analogies [45].
+Besides the "memetic" interpretation, a more handson application that we foresee we can achieve in the short-term is practical computational creativity.
+Already with the SME-based fitness measure that we demonstrated in this article, it would be possible to create systems for tasks such as story generation based on analogies [42].
 This would involve giving the system an existing story as the input, and getting an analogous story in another domain as the output.
 For doing this we would need to define a structural representation scheme of story elements, and, preferably an automated way of translating between structural and textual representations.

-Acknowledgments This work was supported by a JAE-Predoc fellowship from CSIC, and the research grants: 2009-SGR-1434 from the Generalitat de Catalunya, CSD2007-0022 from MICINN, and Next-CBR TIN2009-13692-C03-01 from MICINN.
-We thank the three anonymous reviewers whose input has considerably improved the article.
+Acknowledgements This work was supported by a JAE-Predoc fellowship from CSIC, and the research grants: 2009-SGR-1434 from the Generalitat de Catalunya, CSD2007-0022 from MICINN, and Next-CBR TIN2009-13692-C03-01 from MICINN.